 Full Program Detailed Instructions

 The process in each session is very similar at first.
-However, I would recommend that your child pick a different confident scene each time he or she does a session.
+However, I recommend that your child pick a different confident scene each time he or she does a session.
 When it comes to mixing the confident scene together with the idea of lying in bed alone many children simply imagine lying in bed at bedtime while thinking about their confident scene.
 Other children are more creative and think about how the confident scene and lying in bed could be similar.
-For example, they might realize that sleeping on their own is similar to going down the water slide on their own, and that both could feel good.
+For example, they might realize that sleeping on their own is similar to going down the water slide on their own because they both could feel good even though they were afraid at first.
 Encourage your child to think about the problem in a new and different way and come up with their own unique way of achieving their goal of sleeping on their own.

 Towards the end of each session there are new suggestions provided to help your child manage that particular fear.
 For example, the strategy suggested for “fear of intruders” is very different from the strategy for “fear of the dark”.
 If a child seems stuck and has repeated a particular session a few times it can be useful to simply switch and do a different session (for example, you could stop repeating the “fear of the dark” session and go to the “scared of sounds” session just to change things up).
 Through all of this make sure you are encouraging and praising your child for even small increments of positive progress in their bedtime coping.

-It’s important to continue the sessions until your child’s anxiety rating drops to 0 or 1.
-When this is selected on the rating thermometer your child will be taken to the final Confidence Session, which helps to lock in your child’s positive progress and become a Bedtime Hero!
+It’s important to continue the sessions until your child’s anxiety rating drops to 0, 1 or 2.
+When this is selected on the rating thermometer your child will be taken to the final Confidence Session, which helps your child to lock in their positive progress and become a Bedtime Hero!

 Best wishes,